 If the distance from the rear wheel tyre surface and the rear end of the rear mudguard is greater than 35mm, an additional wheel protection must be fitted.
-The gap between the wheel and the wheel protection must not be larger than 35mm (30 mm + 5 mm tolerance).
+The gap between the wheel and the wheel protection must not be larger than 35mm.